Kjell-K/AirGym/README.md

 My test environment binaries for Win10 can be downlaoded [here](https://drive.google.com/open?id=0ByG_CWp-MUNNNzh0UVowcVk2OVk).

 Click here for a demo video:

 [![Youtube Video here](https://img.youtube.com/vi/ZE5hPHqJC64/0.jpg)](https://youtu.be/ZE5hPHqJC64)

+#### How to use:
+You can either train yourself or load the exciting weights by setting Train to True or False.
+For right now the Test does not work if you start with it, but you have to start training and then cancel it in order to have all hte initialisations.
+It is not enoigh to put memmory, policy and DQN ouside of the if.
+I will fix that.
+CAREFUL: When you cancel thetraining with STRG + C, weights are saved and will overright the already trained weights.

 #### Status:
 Right now the framework has proofed to be able to learn, with 3 score inputs.
 The score inputs take the average of the left, middle and right section of the depth image respectively.